Seems that it is a mandatory second post, so here it goes. We’ll need:

 There are some principles that you could follow (if so inclined) when choosing a domain name:

-1. Stick with .com.
-Well yeah usually that is the first thing that you will hear when shopping for a domain.
-While it is true that .com is the most popular top level domain, it is also true that it is the most crowded domain space so the best chance is that the domain you want to register is already taken, I tend to not agree with this rule hence my top level domain of choice.
+is the most popular top level domain, it is also true that it is the most crowded domain space so the best chance is that the domain you want to register is already taken, I tend to not agree with this rule hence my top level domain of choice. -

 So now that we decided about the domain we can check: